aarcangeli/idea-clang-format/README.md

 clang-format --version
 ```

-Note: running `clang-format` without arguments will wait for input from stdin and format it
+Note: if `clang-format` is executed without arguments, it formats the code from standard input
+and writes the result to the standard output.

 ## Configuration